dotnet/docs/docs/desktop-wpf/fundamentals/styles-and-templates-overview.md

 ---
-title: Templates and Styles in WPF - .NET Core Desktop Guide
+title: 'Styles & Templates in WPF - .NET Core Desktop Guide'
 description: Learn about XAML resources in Windows Presentation Foundation (WPF) for .NET Core.
 Understand the types of XAML resources related to styles and themes.
 author: thraka
 ms.author: adegeo
 ms.date: 09/09/2019
 ---

-# Styling and Templating
+# Styles and Templates

 Windows Presentation Foundation (WPF) styling and templating refer to a suite of features that allow developers and designers to create visually compelling effects along with consistent appearance for their product.
 Although developers and designers can customize the appearance of an application, a strong styling and templating model is necessary to allow maintenance and sharing of the appearance within and among applications.
 Windows Presentation Foundation (WPF) provides that model.